Kid's Room Message Board Repurposed Cabinet Doors

 The cabinet doors are painted with a leftover custom pink chalk paint from the wooden student desk.
 Pictured below is after the first coat of paint and it only took two coats for complete coverage.

-Once the paint dried overnight it is protected with clear chalk paint wax that I had on hand, applied with a small wax brush, and buffed to a matte finish.
+After the paint dried overnight, I protected it with clear wax for chalk paint that I had on hand.
+It is applied with a small wax brush and buffed with a lint-free rag to a matte finish.

 Turning A Cabinet Door Into A Chalkboard